Use you and we, not passive voice

 Give your reader a healthy dose of we and you!

-Visual showing the difference between active and passive voice
+Download the visual of active and passive voice